“It isn’t looking good for humanity.”

 For ages, humans have borrowed from nature to inspire new products such as teflon and velcro.
 With artificial intelligence, this process can simply be accelerated with computers’ ability to process millions of possibilities.

 This potential of artificial intelligence brings me to an interesting interview with Garry Kasparov, the great chess player who became famous for his match against IBM’s Deep Blue back in 1997.

 Back when Deep Blue beat Mr. Kasparov in chess, the world had a similar reaction to what we’re seeing now with AlphaGo.
 But to Mr. Kasparov, the important takeaway isn’t that machines are taking our jobs away, but that the combination of humans and AI can be more powerful.

 Yes, AI is playing an uncomfortable role of “breaking up the ice of complacency” and “threatening too many comfortable jobs” as Mr. Kasparov states.
-But machines cover human weakness that center around psychological aspects of solving a problem.
+But machines cover human weakness that centers around psychological aspects of solving a problem.

 In chess, for example, a human would rarely give up a queen, even if in two moves sacrificing the queen now will win the game.
 The machine, on the other hand, will always optimize for the best result and ignore the psychological impact of such a move.

 In some domains, like chess, the computer’s approach may be superior.
-But in other domains, such as healthcare, the human intuition can be life-saving or morally correct over the machine’s calculation.
+But in other domains, such as healthcare, human intuition can be life-saving or morally correct over the machine’s calculation.

-Mr. Kasparov argues that machines and humans working together brings about a stronger combination.
+Mr. Kasparov argues that machines and humans working together bring about a stronger combination.
 With artificial intelligence now unlocking logic-based creativity, the question becomes will machines force humans to raise their level of emotional intelligence to counterbalance the emotionless decisions of computers?